Why hand-made soap?

 What even is soap?
 Soap is the result of reacting oils, butters and fats with sodium hydroxide (also known as lye, NaOH or caustic soda).
 In this reaction the sodium hydroxide is COMPLETELY CONSUMED!
 You heard that correctly - in the final product there should not be any lye.
 Where did it go?
-Well, when it reacts with the oils (butters... fats... whatever), it creates one molecule of soap and one molecule of glycerin!
+Well, when it reacts with the oils (butters... fats... whatever), it creates a couple molecules of soap and one molecule of glycerin!
+(And by the way - glycerin is nothing to be afraid of.
+But we'll get into that in a minute.)
 So.
-When people fear the lye in soap - yes, during the making-process lye is caustic and can cause serious burns if not handled correctly.
+When people fear the lye in soap - yes, during the soap-making process lye is caustic and can cause serious burns if not handled correctly.
 BUT once the soap is made - the lye is gone!
 Totally safe to use!

 Alright - so that's how it's made.
 Woo hoo.
 But who cares?
 What's so special about this?

 So that's why hand-made soap is so special.
-It's some of the only real soap that you can even buy!
+It's some of the only real soap that you can even buy anymore!
 Alright - well there still are some real soaps available at the drug store - what's up with those?